DarkRaiderCB/Adobe_Challenge_1B/readme.md

 * The script will prompt for Persona Role and Job-to-be-Done via command line.
 * Output (`challenge1b_output.json`) will be saved in the host machine with above command.
 * Important: Before running the docker build command please download the model files from [here](https://drive.google.com/drive/folders/18MOpw__TyYojenJfQoDVYQnzvzqTYcM6?usp=sharing).
 You'd need to download and extract the files and once you go inside the unzipped folder, you'll get a folder with name `model`.
+Then proceed with the Docker setup.
 Copy and save it in the project root.
 Using this since our Git LFS is already used up.